 Ph/APh 223 ab.
 Advanced Condensed-Matter Physics.
 9 units (3-0-6); second, third terms.
 Prerequisites: Ph 125 or equivalent, or instructor’s permission.
 Advanced topics in condensed-matter physics, with emphasis on the effects of interactions, symmetry, and topology in many-body systems.
 Ph/Aph 223a covers second quantization, Hartree-Fock theory of the electron gas, Mott insulators and quantum magnetism, bosonization, quantum Hall effects, and symmetry protected topological phases such as topological insulators.
 Ph/APh 223b will continue with BCS theory of superconductivity, Ginzburg-Landau theory, elements of unconventional and topological superconductors, theory of superfluidity, Bose-Hubbard model and bosonic Mott insulators, and some aspects of quantum systems with randomness.
 Instructors: Alicea, Kitaev.

 Ph 229 ab.
 Advanced Mathematical Methods of Physics.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); first term.
 Prerequisites: Ph 205 abc or equivalent.
 A course on conformal field theory and the conformal bootstrap.
 Students should have some background in quantum field theory.
 Topics will include the renormalization group, phase transitions, universality, scale vs. conformal invariance, conformal symmetry, operator product expansion, state-operator correspondence, conformal blocks, the bootstrap equations, bootstrap in d=2 dimensions, numerical bootstrap methods in d>2, analytical bootstrap methods, introduction to AdS/CFT.
 Possible additional topics (time permitting) include superconformal field theories, entanglement entropy, monotonicity theorems, and conformal perturbation theory.
-Not offered 2018–19.
+Instructor: Kapustin.

 Ph 230 ab.
 Elementary Particle Theory.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); first term.
 Prerequisite: Ph 205 abc or equivalent.
 Advanced methods in quantum field theory.
 First term: introduction to supersymmetry, including the minimal supersymmetric extension of the standard model, supersymmetric grand unified theories, extended supersymmetry, supergravity, and supersymmetric theories in higher dimensions.
 Second and third terms: nonperturbative phenomena in non-Abelian gauge field theories, including quark confinement, chiral symmetry breaking, anomalies, instantons, the 1/N expansion, lattice gauge theories, and topological solitons.
 Instructor: Zurek.
 Only offered in fall quarter in the 2019-20 academic year

 Ph 236 abc.
-Relativity.
+General Relativity.
 9 units (3-0-6); first, second terms.
 Prerequisite: a mastery of special relativity at the level of Goldstein’s Classical Mechanics, or of Jackson’s Classical Electrodynamics.
 A systematic exposition of Einstein’s general theory of relativity and its applications to gravitational waves, black holes, relativistic stars, causal structure of space-time, cosmology and brane worlds.
 Offered in alternate years.
 Part c not offered in 2019–20.
 Instructors: Chen, Teukolsky.

 Ph 237.
-Gravitational Waves.
+Gravitational Radiation.
 9 units (3-0-6); third term.
 Prerequisites: Ph 106 bc, Ph 12 b or equivalents.
 Special topics in Gravitational-wave Detection.
 Physics of interferometers, limits of measurement, coherent quantum feedback, noise, data analysis.
-Not offered 2018–19.
+Instructor: Adhikari.

 Ph 250 abc.
 Introduction to String Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 205 or equivalent.
 The first two terms will focus largely on the bosonic string.
 Topics covered will include conformal invariance and construction of string scattering amplitudes, the origins of gauge interactions and gravity from string theory, T-duality, and D-branes.
 The third term will cover perturbative aspects of superstrings, supergravity, various BPS branes, and string dualities.
-Instructor: Kapustin.
+Not offered 2019–20.